As we well see later, a similar method is also used to

 already complete, and the citation is being

-added in support: in
+added in support: this command is

 \parencite{fg}

-...as others have already
+...as others have

-clearly shown (Fothergill, 1929).
+already clearly shown (Fothergill, 1929).

 - 2.